-(2) Represent performance-accelerated restricted shares ("PARS") that will vest if the executive officer continues in the employment of the Company through the employment service period ending on September 30, 2012.
-However, 50% and 100% of these shares may be earned earlier, between October 1, 2009 and September 30, 2012, if stock price targets of \$45 and \$48, respectively, are met and will vest on March 31 of the year following the end of the fiscal year in which the target is achieved if the executive officer is still in the employ of the Company.
+(2) Represent performance-accelerated restricted shares ("PARS") that will vest if the executive officer continues in the employment of the Company through the employment service period ending on September 30, 2013.
+However, 50% and 100% of these shares may be earned earlier, between October 1, 2010 and September 30, 2013, if stock price targets of \$48.40 and \$51.75, respectively, are met, and will vest on March 3 following the end of the fiscal year in which the target is achieved if the executive officer is still in the employ of the Company.
 Achievement of target levels is determined based on the average stock price over a period of thirty consecutive trading days.
 All awards provide for acceleration of vesting in the event of a change in control of the Company.
 Dividends, if any, will not be paid prior to the vesting and distribution of the shares.
 See "Compensation Discussion and Analysis".

-(3) Estimated fair values of PARS were based upon the fair market values per share at the time of the awards, \$37.16 for the 11/09/07 awards and \$37.44 for the 2/6/08 award.
+(3) Estimated fair values of PARS were based upon the fair market value of \$37.54 per share at the time of the awards in accordance with FAS 123(R).